What Is The Statute Of Limitations On Debt And Judgments

 - However, need a written payment agreement with the judgment creditor and/or Internal Revenue Service

-- Three months of payments needs to have been made
+- Three months of payments need to have been made

 - Three months canceled checks and/or bank statements needs to be provided to the lender